open-ipcamera/open-ipcamera/README.txt

 # -  To receive email alerts for motion detection events an SMTP server with both an MX and PTR DNS record to relay alert emails from the Pi

 # 5. SCRIPT FEATURES:
+# - Automatically configures the IP address in the configuration files
 # - Enables camera in Raspbian and disables its' red LED activity light
 # - Sets Kernel driver for camera to automatically load on boot
 # - Installs and configures "Motion" video camera package
 # - Installs and configures "MSMTP" package for email alerts on motion detection
-# - Abstracts data to a USB flashdrive formatted for EXFAT from the OS on the SD card
+# - Abstracts data from the OS MicroSD card storage to a USB flashdrive formatted for EXFAT
 # - Downloads "Dropbox_Uploader" for copying video & pics to cloud (Note: requires setup in your Dropbox Account)
 # - Configures a SystemD Timer to upload images on USB flash drive to a DropBox account and delete the local copies
 # - SNMP V3 configured
+# - Heat Monitoring for user configurable thresholds: WARN and SHUTDOWN
 # - Changes default editor FROM crappy nano TO standardized vim
 # - Sets hostname (by variable)
-# - Disables AutologinSets and sets passwords for the users 'pi' and 'root'
+# - Disables Autologin and sets passwords for the users 'pi' and 'root'
-# - Configures passwordless login by adding a specified Public Key (by variable) to "~/.ssh/authorized_keys" and configuring "/etc/ssh/sshd_config"
+# - Configures passwordless login by adding a Public Key YOU specify in a variable to "~/.ssh/authorized_keys" and configuring "/etc/ssh/sshd_config"
 # - Configures an ECDSA 521 bit SSH Keypair
 # - Disables boot splash screen so errors can be observed as host rises-up
 # Note: Users must configure firewall rules to restrict access to the camera